-- EPS.
-If using Adobe software, save as legacy format illustrator 10.
+If you are using Adobe software, save this .eps file in legacy format illustrator 10.

-To do this in Corel Draw - 'Object' > 'Convert to Curves' (Ctrl Q).
+To convert text to curves for Corel Draw users - 'Object' > 'Convert to Curves' (Ctrl Q).

-For Adobe illustrator users - convert all text to curves with create outlines (Shift Ctrl O).
+To convert text to curves for Adobe illustrator users - text to curves with create outlines (Shift Ctrl O).

 If you are unable to supply your artwork in vector file format, second best option is image file format.

 Any of these are suitable - JPG, TIF, GIF, BMP, PNG.
 Minimum 300 dpi at actual size, best results 600 dpi actual size.

 - Graphics created with PowerPoint, Excel, or Word (.doc & .docx)